-When teaching painting classes I always get interest from students in wanting to learn how to gesso their own canvas.
-Therefore, I have outlined the process of how to gesso canvas for painting in this article, so that it can help others who wish to learn the same.
-Scroll down to the end of this article to watch the video tutorial version of this article, where I show you step by step how to gesso canvas for painting.
+When teaching painting classes, I always get interest from students who want to learn how to gesso their own canvas.
+Therefore, I have outlined the process of how to gesso canvas for painting in this article so that you can learn process as well!

-- 1 How to gesso canvas – Step by step instructions
+- 2 How to Gesso Canvas – Step by step instructions

-- 2 Where to go from here with your primed canvas
+- 3 What to do with your primed canvas

 Step One: Prepare a piece of canvas

-The first step I undertake, is to cut out a piece of canvas that is of a desired size and will fit on my wood board.
+The first step I undertake in my gesso canvas prep.
+Is to cut out a piece of canvas that is of a desired size and will fit on my wood board.
 I then proceed to iron out the fabric.
 Although the act of gesso priming canvas, can in itself, get rid of the creases.
 I prefer to first press out the fabric with an iron, so that I can start out with a more smooth canvas surface.

 Step Two: Flatten out canvas on a wood panel